 He concluded his remarks by saying he looked forward to working closely with the New England District team over the next three years.

-The Honorable Philip Scott, GovernorofVermont; and the Honorable Christopher Sununu, Governor of New Hampshire both sent proclamations naming July 19 "Corps of Engineers Day" in their states.
+The Honorable Philip Scott, Governor of Vermont; the Honorable Christopher Sununu, Governor of New Hampshire and the Honorable Dannel Malloy, Governor of Connecticut all sent proclamations naming July 19, "Corps of Engineers Day" in their states.